 M3 Translator is really an appreciable app for morse code.
 Because it also supports FOREIGN language, now isn’t that interesting??

 Ya, now you can become VAN DIESEL and say I M GROOT in 9 languages.
 The layout may not be the best as compared to the others.
-Dots and dash are too close in the Three button layout.
+For example, dots and dash are too close in the Three button layout.
 However, you can also see a single button layout where you can easily preview your morse code.

 6. Morse Mentor